 Typically children with a diagnosis of Autism Spectrum Disorder may demonstrate some form of disorder with receptive and expressive language, articulation of speech sounds as well as social, emotional and pragmatic language skills.
 We offer speech Therapy for Kids and Speech therapy for adults who have been diagnosed with Autism Spectrum Disorder at our clinic in Bellevue.
 The speech therapists work with preschool and school aged children as well as adults who face communication challenges, language delays.
 We strive to facilitate improved speech sound production and to facilitate social interactions and form meaningful relationships with peers and family.

 This may be a result of an impairment in physical structure, like vocal nodules, paralysis of the vocal cords, cancer of the head, neck or throat or simply age related changes to the vocal structures commonly seen in older adults.
 However, sometimes voice disorders may be a result of ineffective or improper use of the vocal mechanism.
-This may mean putting too much strain on our vocal cords, improper breathing and voice coordination, unresolved psychological conflict etc. Speech therapy can help with assessing the root of the problem and develop strategies to improve your voice.
+This may mean putting too much strain on our vocal cords, improper breathing and voice coordination, unresolved psychological conflict etc. A trained Speech Therapist can help with assessing the root of the problem and develop strategies to improve your voice.
 We offer Speech therapy for kids with voice disorder that may occur due to overuse or misuse, an anatomical abnormality like a cleft or Ear, Nose or Throat infection.
 We also offer speech therapy for adults with voice disorders that include but are not limited to spasmodic or muscle tension dysphonia, spasmodic dysphonia, transgender voice disorders.
 Most voice disorders are treated in our Bellevue clinic or online via virtual platform. a

 These encompass a wide range of conditions and may affect children and adults.
 Speech disorders occur when the sounds or words we say are unclear and people struggle to understand what we say.
 Language disorders indicate an impairment with understanding, reading, writing or essentially the words we choose to use to communicate.
 Speech therapy focuses on completing comprehensive evaluations and developing a treatment plan based on the underlying nature of the problem.